Skip to content

 What’s the average bull size in Unit 61?

-First rifle season hunters average bulls in the 310-330 gross B&C range.
-The unit produces 340-360 class bulls with some regularity, and 370+ bulls aren’t unheard of.
-Bull quality varies by drainage and year, but it’s consistently among the top 10 units in Colorado for mature bulls.
+Hunters who draw the first rifle tag average bulls in the 310-330 gross B&C range.
+Expect 340-360 class animals with some regularity, and 370+ bulls aren’t unheard of — right drainage, right year.
+Quality does vary, but this unit consistently ranks among the top 10 in Colorado for mature bulls.

 Where should I camp for a Unit 61 elk hunt?